duydeja-vu/Video-Call-project/README.md

 # Video-Call-project
-This repository is a project of Group 4.
+This repository is a appication that allow two client to call video toghether through LAN.

 ## Dependencies:
 > pip3 install opencv-python